ntjess/2024-pyqtgraph-sam/outline.md

 - **General data science practices**: Data visualization, python ecosystem integration, and general programming practices

 ### Who Should Attend?
 Minimal prerequisite experience is required to attend this tutorial, as it is geared primarily toward novice-to-intermediate Python data scientists.
+That said, it assumes attendees have strong familiarity with the Python language itself, specifically around:
+- Object-oriented programming
+- Decorators
+- Documentation browsing

-The table below provides a rough outline of who would benefit most from the material based on their skill level in each given topic:
+The table below provides a rough outline of the material and skill level which will be taught in each given topic:

 <table>
 <thead>